pc942/cv_challenge_apt_4201/README.md

     python predict.py --image_path <path_to_image>
     ```

-### Model Evaluation

-#### Performance Metrics

-Here are the performance metrics of the final trained model on the validation set:

-- **Accuracy**: 91.5%
-- **Precision**: 0.90
-- **Recall**: 0.88
-- **F1 Score**: 0.89
+---

 ### Conclusion

-This solution demonstrates the effectiveness of using a pre-trained ----- model for image classification tasks, particularly in predicting the names of university buildings.
+This solution demonstrates the effectiveness of using pre-trained yolov11 and swinv2 models for image classification tasks, particularly in predicting the names of university buildings.
+The accuracy and f1-score can't improve much at this point.

-Future work could include experimenting with more advanced models such as ----------, as well as further hyperparameter optimization and expanding the dataset to include more building images.
+Future work could instead include experimenting with more advanced models such as COCA for zero shot detection.
+Instead of retraining the model, we use the model as feature extracter.
+Now that the model has learnt to extract building features very accurately, we instead tell the model what other buildings look like.
+COCA uses image-text encoder decoder model to perform zero-shot detection.
+Without giving it images of, for example, Dogwood Hall, we would instead describe what it looks like.
+The COCA model could then predict whether the image is Dogwood hall or some other building.

 ### Team Members:

 Piyush Chaudhary (pc942@msstate.edu)
-Asahi Lama Sherpa (al
+Asahi Lama Sherpa (al2402@msstate.edu)
-Sarthak Neupane (sn
+Sarthak Neupane (sn942@msstate.edu)
-Pragyesh Poudel (pp
+Pragyesh Poudel (pp895@msstate.edu)